Tomislav Nikolić: Serbian Progressive Party

-President of Serbia
+Presidency (2012–2017)

-Nikolić was inaugurated as the President of Serbia on 11 June 2012. Štefan Füle, the European Commissioner for Neighbourhood and Enlargement, was the highest-ranking official to attend and many ambassadors from other countries were also present.
+Nikolić was inaugurated as the President of Serbia on 31 May 2012. Štefan Füle, the European Commissioner for Neighbourhood and Enlargement, was the highest-ranking official to attend and many ambassadors from other countries were also present.
 The leaders of Croatia, Bosnia and Herzegovina, Slovenia and Macedonia, boycotted the inauguration due to his denial of the genocide in Srebrenica and claims about Vukovar.
+Nikolić's advisors were Marko Đurić, Stanislava Pak, Oliver Antić, Milorad Simić, Radoslav Pavlović, Predrag Mikić and Jasmina Mitrović Marić.

 On 2 June 2012, Nikolić stated on Montenegrin television that "there was no genocide in Srebrenica.
 In Srebrenica, grave war crimes were committed by some Serbs who should be found, prosecuted and punished. [...]
 It is very difficult to indict someone and prove before a court that an event qualifies as genocide."
 Nikolić stated that he would not attend the annual commemoration of the Srebrenica massacre: "Don't always ask the Serbian president if he is going to Srebrenica, my predecessor was there and paid tribute.
 Why should every president do the same?"
 His predecessor, Tadić, had previously acknowledged the massacre as a genocide.

 Bakir Izetbegović, a member of Bosnia and Herzegovina's presidency, said Nikolić's comments insulted the survivors.
 He elaborated "the denial of genocide in Srebrenica will not pave the way for co-operation and reconciliation in the region, but on the contrary, may cause fresh misunderstandings and tensions."
 Catherine Ashton, High Representative of the Union for Foreign Affairs and Security Policy, condemned his comments and stated that "the EU strongly rejects any intention to rewrite history."
 The United States Department of State deplored Nikolić's statement and considered them unfounded and counterproductive.

 On 25 April 2013, Nikolić apologised for crimes committed by any individual in the name of Serbia, and, in particular, for crimes committed in Srebrenica.
-The apology was not well received by some media and politicians in Bosnia and Herzegovina who were disappointed that Nikolić did not recognize the massacre as a genocide.
+The apology was not well received by some media and politicians in Bosnia and Herzegovina who were disappointed that Nikolić did not recognise the massacre as a genocide.

 As President, Nikolić has decorated a large number of domestic and foreign individuals and institutions on the occasion of Statehood Day.
 In 2016, he honoured Omar al-Bashir, President of Sudan, because that country refused to recognise Kosovo's independence.
 The New York-based Coalition for the International Criminal Court called on Nikolić to revoke the medal he gave to Sudan's president because Bashir is wanted by the International Criminal Court (ICC) and is suspected of five counts of crimes against humanity, two counts of war crimes and three counts of genocide allegedly committed in Darfur.

 In February 2017, Nikolić announced that he would not seek re-election in Serbia's forthcoming elections and extended his support to Aleksandar Vučić.